ros-industrial-attic/yak/README.md

 Installing ROS is beyond the scope of this readme.
 There are installation instructions [here for ROS1](http://wiki.ros.org/melodic/Installation/Ubuntu) and [here for ROS2](https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Install-Debians/).

 Clone this package into the `src` directory of a ROS workspace.
 For ROS1 use `catkin build` to build the workspace.
 For ROS2 use `colcon build` to build the workspace.

+Take a look at the [yak_ros](https://github.com/ros-industrial/yak_ros) package for example implementations of ROS nodes using Yak.

 ### Build Standalone (in development)